Lithanel/Lithanel_page/content/Interaction Task/_index.md

 This is the full Interaction Task.
 As you can see the objects respawn if they don't hit the target and stay on the snowman if the target is hit. <br>

 ![full interaction](https://raw.githubusercontent.com/Lithanel/Lithanel_page/master/images/interaction/full_interaction.gif)<br>

+This is the last implementation chapter.
+I hope you enjoyed watching my development journey and if you want you want you can stay for the evaluation.